-With one of the PFM advisors and the FSS advisor both beginning their fourth year at PFTAC in October 2019, their departure should be anticipated at the end of the fourth year or possibly sooner, although extension for a fifthyear could be considered.
+With one of the PFM advisors and the FSS advisor both beginning their fourth year at PFTAC in October and July 2019 respectively, their departure should be anticipated at the end of the fourth year or possibly sooner, although extension for a fifth-year could be considered.
 Early or unanticipated staff changes have a greater adverse impact on program delivery than when recruitment occurs well in advance to facilitate a smooth transition as was the case with the Revenue advisor and is planned for the Macro advisor.